 The University has a subscription to Box of Broadcasts (BoB), an off-air TV and radio recording service for UK HE institutions, which allows you search and record any broadcast programme from 60+ TV and radio channels.
 This includes the 4 part BBC series "The Story of Maths" (to the left) , the radio programmes "A Brief History of Mathematics" and many other interesting radio and TV programmes.

-Box Of Broadcasts (BoB) is a collection of over 1 million programmes broadcast on UK terrestrial television and radio.
+Box Of Broadcasts (BoB) is a collection of over 2 million programmes broadcast on UK terrestrial television and radio.
 This includes BBC, ITV, Channel 4, Channel 5, and some Freeview channels, but not Sky or Virgin Media.
+BoB is only available within the United Kingdom.

 There is a complete archive of programmes from BBC1 London, BBC2, BBC, ITV London, Channel 4, More4, Channel 5, BBC Radio 4, BBC Radio 4 Extra , alongside an extensive selection of programmes from other channels.